epsilon537/boxlambda/_posts/22-08-29-hello-debugger.markdown

 comments: true
 ---

+*Updated 2 April 2026: Corrected stale links.*

 Recap
 -----
 Here's a summary of the current state of BoxLambda.
 We currently have:
 - A test build consisting of an Ibex RISCV core, a Wishbone shared bus, internal memory, a timer, two GPIO ports, and a UART core.
 - A simple *Hello World* and LED toggling test program running on the test build.
 - An Arty-A7-35T FPGA version of the test build.
 - A Verilator version of the test build, for a faster development cycle and automated testing.